Default Font Size Icon

 1. Once interviewed, the supervisor will indicate if they feel you are a good fit.

-2. Then, the supervisor will reach out to the Work Study Coordinator and she will send you the employment packet to complete.
+2. Then, the supervisor will reach out to the Student Employment Coordinator and she will send you the employment packet to complete.

 3. The process of application will also involve a background check and ensuring you have the appropriate I-9 documents.